create-go-app/fiber-go-template/README.md

 ### ./platform

-**Folder with platform specific functionality**.
+**Folder with platform-level logic**.
 This directory contains all the platform-level logic that will build up the actual project, like setting up the database, cache server instance or store for migrations.

 - `./platform/database` folder with database configuration (by default, PostgreSQL)
 - `./platform/migrations` folder with migration files (used with [golang-migrate/migrate](https://github.com/golang-migrate/migrate) tool)